 Assessing Enriched Murine CD4+ T Cells Differentiated Towards Effector T Helper Cell Lineages

-Keywords: Diseases, Flow cytometry, Gene expression, Growth factors, Microscopy, Transcription
+Keywords: Diseases, Flow cytometry, Gene expression, Growth factors, Inflammation, Microscopy, Transcription

 Scepter™ 2.0 is your portable cell counter.
 While other automated counters consume bench space and rely on object recognition software, manual focusing, and clumsy loading chambers, the Scepter™ cell...

 Keywords: Cell culture, Environmental, Genomics

 The Scepter™ cell counter uses the Coulter principle of impedance-based particle detection to reliably and accurately count every cell in your sample.

 Human PBMC Isolation and Counting Using Scepter™ 2.0 Handheld Automated Cell Counter

 Peripheral blood mononuclear cells (PBMCs) are blood cells with round nuclei, such as monocytes and lymphocytes, with the lymphocyte population comprised of T cells, B cells, and natural killer (NK) ...

 Keywords: Anticoagulants, Centrifugation, Clinical, Flow cytometry, Gene expression, Purification, Separation